E-commerce

 Support numbers, repair times: country-specific information if your organization differentiates them.

-Packaging and deposit instructions
+Packaging and deposit schemes

 Bottle deposit or packaging deposit depending on the market: pictograms and text aligned with logistical reality.